Clubs and Organizations

 Promotes, prepares, and educates students pursuing a career in all mediums of visual arts.
 For more information, please contact advisors Holly Scoggins at 863.297.
 1061 or firstname.lastname@example.org or David Woods at 863.292.3641 or email@example.com or Andrew Coombs at 863.297.1010 X5150 or firstname.lastname@example.org.

 Promotes recognition for and involvement of African American students with the intention of creating a strong voice on campus and making an impact on decisions regarding students of the college community.
-For more information, please contact advisor Terrance Hays at 863.298.6823 or email@example.com.
+For more information, please contact advisor Jesus Jaime (WH) at 863.297.1000 Ext.
+5504 or email@example.com or Otis Wilson (LK).

 For more information, please contact advisor Kevin Ferrier at 863.669.2947 or firstname.lastname@example.org.